 The influence of the archetypes on human thought and behavior results in the similarities in the varied myths and religions.
 Archetypes only acquire solidity, influence, and eventual consciousness in the encounter with empirical facts.
 The archetypes form a complex and changing foundation upon which each person will construct their individuality and experience of life.
 Therefore while archetypes may be a thought of as a few core functions, its derivatives (symbols, patters of behavior, images) are infinite.
 They are therefore a set of elemental structures which simply direct the images and forms to be constructed and apprehended consciously.

 They seek to be manifested within the context of the persons environment and experience, and will eventually determine the degree of individualization, a process described as actualization.
 Wikipedia used an example of actualization by describing how a child has an actualized image of its mother in his/her mind already and therefore the child is evoking innate anticipations of the maternal archetype when near the mother or near and individual that corresponds to the child's maternal archetype image.
 However this specific mother is unique to the individual child and therefore cannot exist in the collective unconscious.
 It exists in the layer above, the personal unconscious, as function called a "complex".
 This differs from the archetype by its specificity.
-The blueprint of the "Mother Archetype" will therefore remain in the collective unconscious.

 Difference between Archetype and Instinct